-3.1 Ealing is the 4th largest London borough and eleventh largest in area, covering part of West London and a small part of north-west London.
+- 3.1 Ealing is the 4th largest London borough and eleventh largest in area, covering part of West London and a small part of north-west London.
 Ealing's population was 341,982 in 2018, an increase of 34,706 (11.29%) since 2001.
 Social housing, either owned by Ealing Council or a Private Registered Provider, makes up 17.5% of the housing stock.
 The remainder of the housing stock are privately owned or rented.
 Ealing Council has a stock of 11,643 homes let at social rent.
 There are more than fifty registered social housing providers operating in Ealing with a combined social rented housing stock of 12,171 (SDR, 2019).
-The registered providers with the largest social housing stock in Ealing are Catalyst (3,665), A2Dominion (2,242) and Notting Hill (1,838), SDR, 2019.

-3.2 Ealing is an attractive, popular place to live and housing costs are high with average house prices (sales) standing at £467,720 in June 2020, compared to the national average of £237,834.
-Median house prices in 2019 were x15.31 times higher than median gross household incomes, limiting purchase to those with the highest incomes (HPI, ONS).
-Rental prices are also high with average rents of £1,350pcm (median monthly rents recorded between 1 October 2018 to 30 September 2019, ONS).

-3.3 Given the affordability challenges, it is not surprising that there is a high demand and long wait for social rented homes.
+The registered providers with the largest social housing stock in Ealing are Catalyst (3,665), A2Dominion (2,242) and Notting Hill (1,838), SDR, 2019. - 3.2 Ealing is an attractive, popular place to live and housing costs are high with average house prices (sales) standing at £520,674 in February 2021, compared to the national average of £250,341.
+Median house prices in 2020 were x13.2 times higher than median gross household incomes, limiting to those with the highest incomes (HPI, ONS).
+Rental prices are also high with average rents of £1,425pcm (median monthly rents recorded between 1 October 2019 to 30 September 2020, ONS). - 3.3 Given the affordability challenges, it is not surprising that there is a high demand and long wait for social rented homes.
 As of March 31 2020, Ealing Council had 9,545 households on the general housing register waiting for social housing.
-For 2019-20, there were 821 lets into social housing.
+There were 821 lets into social housing for the period 2019-20 (MHCLG, Local Authority Housing Statistics dataset).
 Of these lettings, 298 were to Ealing Council properties and 523 were to other registered providers of social housing.